 A: The best natural remedy for migraines is a healthy lifestyle, which consists of getting enough sleep and eating a healthy diet.
 Some other remedies you may want to try:

-Acupuncture: This ancient Chinese technique involves the insertion of very fine, solid needles into certain points of the body.
-The acupuncture corrects energy imbalances, which is believed to be where the pain originates in a migraine.
+This ancient Chinese technique involves the insertion of very fine, solid needles into certain points of the body.
+Acupuncture corrects energy imbalances, which is believed to be where the pain originates in a migraine.

-Water: Not cold, not hot, but room temperature water and lots of it to help clean out your system.
+Not cold, not hot, but room temperature water and lots of will help clean out your system.
 Drink 10-12 ounces slowly and feel the pain go away after using the washroom.

-Massage: This is a great way to reduce stress and relieve tension.
-Massaging your temples in a counter clockwise motion may help.
-As well massaging the inside of your hand, in between your index finger and thumb.
+This is a great way to reduce stress and relieve tension.
+Massaging your temples in a counter-clockwise motion may help.
+As well as massaging the inside of your hand, in between your index finger and thumb.
 Apply pressure there for about 10 minutes and see how it helps the pain go away.

 CHECK THIS OUT: Bi-Weekly Massage: Self-Care Or Selfish?

-Essential Oils: Lavender or peppermint oil may help relieve tension-related headaches.
-Just simply smell the oil or put it in a diffuser to help spread the smell throughout the room and see how you feel after 30-40 minutes.
-The scent oftentimes helps the pain go away.
+Lavender or peppermint oil may help relieve tension-related headaches.
+Just simply smell the oil or put it in a